 When you enable the tracking and activate the plugin, you can start tracking every sale on your website like never before.
 At the same time, you can customize your settings from the plugin and the Google account.

 For example, you can sort sales by keywords, referred domain, visits, and much more.
 Just make sure to understand your statistics for better results.

-Look at the below Google Analytics eCommerce tracking example.
-It shows the number of sales and the total revenue.
-It’s like the regular report by sessions and unique visitors; but for sales this time.
+Look at the following Google Analytics eCommerce tracking example.
+It shows the number of sales and total revenue.
+It’s like the regular report by sessions and unique visitors but for sales this time.

-If you spend some time with your Analytics reports, you will find lots of information and ideas that can help you optimize your sales pages for best results.
+If you spend some time with your Analytics reports, you will find lots of information and ideas that can help you optimize your sales pages for the best results.